 Territory and Ownership

-Your cat may be trying to claim your clothing as its own property.
-Felines operate a finders-keepers policy.
-If they see something new and interesting, they will quickly claim it as their own.
+Your cat may be trying to claim your clothing as its property.
+Felines operate a finders-keepers policy so, if they see something new and interesting, they’ll quickly claim it as their own.

-You may find a cat lying on your cellphone, laptop, or other items that you use regularly.
-This is your cat trying to claim the object for itself, so the cat may be pleading for additional one-on-one attention.
+You may find a cat lying on your laptop, cellphone, or other items that you use regularly.
+This is your cat trying to claim the object for itself, so it may be pleading for additional one-on-one attention.

 Test this theory by leaving a sheet of plain white paper on a large, colored carpet.
-Almost all cats will immediately wander over and sit on this paper.
-Felines are instinctively drawn to ant differences in their surroundings.
+Almost all cats will immediately wander over and sit on this paper as they’re instinctively drawn to differences in their surroundings.

 Often, this decision will be based on scent and color.
 As per the Journal of Physiology, cats see blue and green shades clearer than other colors.